-- Student must maintain an overall Troy University GPA of at least 2.0 on 4.0 scale while enrolled in nursing courses - Student must earn a grade of C or better in each required course. - c.
+- a.
+Student must maintain an overall Troy University GPA of at least 2.0 on 4.0 scale while enrolled in nursing courses. - Student must earn a grade of C or better in each required course. - c.
 A student will be able to repeat a nursing course only one time to achieve a grade of C or better. - d.
-A grade of D or F in more than nine semester hours of nursing courses will result in automatic dismissal from the ASN Program.
-These nine hours also include nutrition (NSG 2213 or 2204.) - Student must make 85% or higher on a dosage and solutions calculation examination in NSG 1151 to progress in the program. - f.
-Student must complete the program within four years from the date of enrollment in the first clinical nursing course. - g.
-Out-of-sequence students must obtain approval of the Admission and Progression Committee to register for nursing courses.
-Re-enrollment in a nursing course will depend on space availability.
+A grade of D or F in more than seven semester hours of nursing courses will result in automatic dismissal from the ASN program.
+These seven hours also include nutrition (NSG 2213 or 2204.) - Student must make 85% or higher on a dosage and solutions calculation examination in NSG 1151 to progress in the program. - f.
+Student must complete the program within four years from the date of enrollment in the first clinical nursing course (either NSG 1131 or NSG 1110). - g.
+Students who drop, fail or withdraw from NSG 1131 must reapply by following Step II of the ASN admission process (i.e., these students will be included with the new pool of applicants in the selective admission process and should understand that they may or may not be selected for a slot in the new class); - Re-enrollment in a nursing course will depend on space availability.